robmclarty/storage-broth/README.md

 # Storage Broth

-A tasty broth with which you can add your own storage meat for your NodeJS app.
+A tasty NodeJS broth to which you can add your own file storage ingredients.

 ## License